animafps/blog/_posts/2020-06-22-mouse-sensitivity-101/2020-06-22-mouse-sensitivity-101.md

 ---
 layout: post
-title: Mouse Sensitivity 101
+title: How to Find the Best Sensitivity
 date: '2020-06-22 09:00:00'
 tags:
 - aiming
 - guides
 excerpt: Contrary to popular beliefs, there is no perfect sensitivity.
 Still, you can have an excellent sensitivity that has the benefits to you and the game/ aim style that you want to optimize for, but there will never be the best sensitivity that will be able to do everything the best
+latex: true
 ---

-Video version of this document is available here
+Video version of this document is available here:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/exExQstfhsE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% youtube exExQstfhsE %}

 *but does have some outdated information so reading may be a better format*

 ## What are sensitivities

 Sensitivity in FPS games is a simple concept; it fundamentally describes how much you will turn in-game when you move your mouse an arbitrary distance.
-When talking about sensitivity, there are many ways to express it with the sensitivity value + mouse counts per inch + games yaw value, but because not every game has the same yaw value.
-I like to use a universal measurement like cm/rev (Turn Circumference) which is how many centimetres it takes to do one full 360/revolution in-game and deg/mm (Aim Curvature) is how many degrees of in-game movement is with 1mm of mouse movement on your mousepad.
-Most modern games use the formula [Sensitivity \* Yaw = Rotation increment per count].
+When talking about sensitivity, there are many ways to express it with the sensitivity value, mouse counts per inch(CPI), and games yaw value but because not every game has the same yaw value.
+I like to use a universal measurement like `cm/rev` (Turn Circumference) which is how many centimetres it takes to do one full 360/revolution in-game and `deg/mm` (Aim Curvature) is how many degrees of in-game movement is with 1mm of mouse movement on your mousepad.
+Most modern games use the formula: $$Sensitivity \times Yaw = Rotation\space increment\space per\space count$$.

 ## Conversion